Whether you want to cruise along at a leisurely pace or take on an exhilarating cross country ride, Mt Stirling offers a range of riding experiences.

 The mountain biking season runs from early December through to end of April.

-Meet to locals with all the low-down on the trails, tours and the gear you might need at All Terrain Cycles.
+Meet locals who can share the low-down on the trails, tours and gear at All Terrain Cycles.